Applicants for Spring Semester:

 Placement at Host Schools

 Placement acceptances are made according to the openness of the respective host institutions.
-Campuses which list themselves in Campus Profiles as open will accept all qualified applicants.
-Institutions listed as uneven will accept a few more incoming students than the number of their outgoing applicants who are placed.
-Those listed as even will accept incoming applicants not to exceed the number of their own outgoing applicants who are placed.
-Some campuses will accept students only from those campuses at which their own students are placed (1:1).
+Campuses which list themselves in Campus Profiles as excellent or good will accept all or most qualified applicants.
+Institutions listed as competitive will accept a few more incoming students than the number of their outgoing applicants who are placed.
+Very competitive campuses will accept students only from those campuses at which their own students are placed.

-Most school offer on campus housing for NSE participants.
+Most schools offer on-campus housing for NSE participants.
 Make sure to review the campus profile regarding special considerations and costs with housing at the host campus.
 A few NSE schools do not offer on-campus housing.